-Catalog of articles about sport and healthy way of life.
-Is field hockey an olympic sport?
+Catalog of articles about sports and healthy lifestyle.
+Is field hockey an Olympic sport or not?

-This discipline is considered one of the ancient species sport, which appeared around in 2000 BC e.
+This discipline is considered one of the oldest sports, which appeared around in 2000 BC e.

-Historical monuments related to by 2000 BC and 1200ad on which there is a club and a ball.
+Historical monuments related to by 2000 BC and 1200AD, on which there is a stick and a ball.

-Modern look games originated in schools and universities Britain in the middle of the 19th century.
-So, in 1861 in London arose Blackheath's first hockey club a little later, other organizations appeared.
-Before that in 1852 developed the rules for playing field hockey.
+Modern look games originated in schools and universities Great Britain in the middle of the 19th century.
+So, in 1861 in London arose Blackheath's first hockey club, a little later other organizations appeared.
+Before that in 1852 The rules of the game of field hockey were developed.

-January 18, 1886- formation of official National Hockey Association.
+January 18, 1886- official education National Field Hockey Association.
 Gradually, this sport began to spread throughout Europe and Asia, and also gained popularity in the USA and Canada. .
-In 1895 was held first international match between Ireland and Wales.
-A January 7, 1924 France decided to establish International Field Hockey Federation.
+In 1895 was carried out first international match between Ireland and Wales.
+A January 7, 1924 in France it was decided to found International Field Hockey Federation.

-As far as women's field hockey is concerned, first club in 1876 was also educated in England within the walls of Oxford University.
+As for women's field hockey, first club in 1876 was also educated in England at the University of Oxford.

-In 1894 In Ireland, the National Field Hockey Association was formed.
+In 1894 The National Field Hockey Association was formed in Ireland.
 At the beginning of the 20th century women's sports began to spread around the world and in 1926 took place first international meeting.

-A in 1927 formed in the UK International Federation of Women's Hockey Associations.
+A in 1927 was formed in Great Britain International Federation of Women's Hockey Associations.

 Is it an Olympic sport?

-Since 1908 is part of the Olympic Games field hockey among men, since 1980 among women.
-The format of the competition has changed several times.
-For example, in 1908 and 1952 matches were played right through, and in 1920 and 1932- round robin.
+Since 1908 is part of the Olympic Games men's field hockey, since 1980 among women.
+The format of the competition changed several times.
+For example, in 1908 and 1952 matches were played back-to-back, and in 1920 and 1932- in a round robin system.
 The rest of the games had a standard format.
-At first group stage and then the playoff stage.
-On Olympic Games discipline was missing in 1912 and 1924.
+At first group stage, and then the playoff stage.
+On Olympic Games there was only a lack of discipline in 1912 and 1924.

-What is the name of a special kind of game
+What is the name of a special type of game?

-Variety of field hockey indrohockey which appeared in 1972 in Germany.
-Then it was played first tournament.
-First World Cup in 2003, where medals in both the women's category and the men's category were won by the German teams.
-The main differences from classic hockey on the grass:
+A type of field hockey ice hockey, which appeared in 1972 in Germany.
+It was then played first tournament.
+The first World Cup has passed in 2003, where German teams won medals in both the women's and men's categories.
+Main differences from classic hockey on the grass:

 1. Coating.
-The match takes place on artificial turf, not grass.
+The match is played on artificial turf rather than grass.

-3. Command structure.
-Indrohockey requires 6 people (5 field players and 1 goalkeeper), for field hockey you need 11 players.
+3. Team composition.
+For indro hockey it is required 6 people (5 field players and 1 goalkeeper), for field hockey it is necessary 11 players.

 4. Time.
-The duration of the meeting is also different, in indrohockey 2 halves of 20 minutes.
+The duration of the meeting is also different, in ice hockey 2 halves of 20 minutes.

-How are the matches for men and women
+How the matches between men and women work out

-In case of a tie after the whistle, a draw remains, but in tournaments where a tie is not provided, there is extra time and post-match shootout.
+If the score is tied, after the whistle the result remains a draw, but in tournaments where there is no provision for a tie score, there is extra time and post-match shootout.

-The match starts from the center of the field, while the athletes are placed on their respective halves of the site.
-After the referee's whistle, the match begins.
+The match starts from the center of the field, with the athletes positioned on their own halves of the court.
+After the referee's whistle, the competition begins.

-Field players have the right to touch the ball only with the flat side of the club and you can not touch the projectile with your hands and feet.
-Goalkeeper on the contrary, it is not forbidden to touch the ball both hands and feet, but if the projectile is pressed against the goalkeeper or he deliberately knocks the ball out with his hand, then a free throw is awarded.
+Field players have the right to contact the ball only with the flat side of the club and you must not touch the projectile with your hands and feet.
+Goalkeeper, on the contrary, it is not prohibited to touch the ball both hands and feet, but if the projectile is pressed against the goalkeeper or he deliberately kicks the ball with his hand, then a free throw is awarded.

 Attention!
-A goal is only counted if the projectile kicked out of the circle.
+A goal is counted only if the projectile scored from the circle.

-As for throwouts, corner kicks, goal kicks, everything is the same as in regular football.
+As for throw-ins, corners, goal kicks, everything is the same as in regular football.
 When the ball has left the attacking team, a goal kick is taken.
-If from the team occupying defensive position - corner.
+If from the national team occupying defensive position - corner.

-The ball goes out of bounds only when he is completely behind the sideline or endline.
-There are also penalty corners, they are assigned if there was a violation of the rules in the circle of impact.
+The ball goes out of bounds only when he is completely behind the side or end line.
+There are also penalty corners, they are awarded if there was a violation of the rules in the kick circle.

-Drop ball the referee establishes in case of stoppage, the rally takes place from the place of interruption.
-The players' sticks must be lowered, then hit front side of the object over the projectile and play the ball.
+Jump ball The referee determines that in case of a stop, the rally takes place from the point of interruption.
+The players' sticks must be down, then the shot must be struck. the front side of the item over the projectile and play the ball.

-The referees serve the match together, each is in its own half.
-They fix violations, goals scored, control substitutions, signal the beginning and end of each half.
+There are two referees officiating the match, everyone is in their own half.
+They record violations, goals scored, control substitutions, and signal the beginning and end of each half.

-Exists European hockey league , where only the elite teams of Europe play and, therefore, the rules for this confederation are different from classic field hockey.
-The game is on in EHL 4 halves of 17.5 minutes.
-And five minutes break, and in normal matches 2 stages of 35 minutes and rest between halves in 10 min.
+Exists European hockey league , where only the elite teams of Europe play and, therefore, the rules for this confederation differ from classic field hockey.
+The game is underway in the EHL 4 halves of 17.5 minutes.
+And five-minute break, and in regular matches 2 stages of 35 minutes and rest between halves in 10 min.

 There are also differences regarding fines:

-For minor violations, the referee demonstrates to the athlete green card and this is considered a warning.
+For minor violations, the referee shows the athlete green card and this is considered a warning.

-If such a card is shown in the EHL, the player sits on the penalty box for 2 min.
+If such a card is shown in the EHL, the player sits in the penalty box for 2 min.

-1. When the judge gets yellow card, then the athlete is removed for 2-5 minutes, depending on the nature of the violation.
-In the EHL - the player sits on the penalty box for 5-10 min.
+1. When the judge reaches yellow card, then the athlete is removed for 2-5 minutes, depending on the nature of the violation.
+In the EHL - the player sits on the penalty bench for 5-10 minutes.

-2. red card regardless of league removal before the end of the match with a possible disqualification for the following games.
+2. Red card regardless of the league - removal until the end of the match with possible disqualification for the next games.

 Organization of the Olympics and friendly matches

-The organization of tournaments lies on the shoulders of the International Field Hockey Federation.
+The organization of tournaments rests on the shoulders of the International Field Hockey Federation.
 This association includes 127 national federations.
 She is for such tournaments as:

-One of the main advantagesa large number of friendly matches that help determine the team's current form.
+One of the main advantages- a large number of friendly matches that help determine the current form of the team.

-And the coach at such meetings can try out various developments, see the shortcomings and choose the optimal composition of the team for upcoming official competitions.
+And the coach at such meetings can try out various developments, see shortcomings and choose optimal team composition for upcoming official competitions.

 Useful video

-Check out the video, which tells about the rules of field hockey: from site requirements to types of penalties.
+Check out the video, which explains the rules of field hockey: from the requirements for the field to the types of fines.

 Comparison with "big brother"

-There are more and more in the world various kinds sports and everyone finds their audience.
+More and more are appearing in the world various types sports and everyone finds their audience.
 Bandy has enough fans.
-After all, this kind of sport close relative ice hockey and his fame is growing every year.
-In European countries, this discipline is very popular.
-He not so hard and fast like ice hockey, but also very entertaining and interesting.
+After all, this kind of sport is close relative ice hockey and his fame increases every year.
+This discipline is very popular in European countries.
+He not so hard and fast like ice hockey, but also very spectacular and interesting.

-The essence of field hockey is that the players of two teams of 11 people in each large quantity once scored with a club the ball into the opponent's goal and did not let it into their own.
+The essence of field hockey is that the players of two teams of 11 people in each team more once they hit the ball into the opponent’s goal with a stick and didn’t let it into their own.

 OLYMPIC GAMES